 At Bankrate, we strive to help you make smarter financial decisions.
 To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

 There are numerous household hazards that can result in damages to your home, including the risk of fires.
 If a fire breaks out in your home, the damages it causes can result in massive financial losses, in addition to the physical risks the fire poses to you and your loved ones.
 And what’s perhaps more troubling is that home fires aren’t uncommon.
-There were about 1.2 million fires in the U.S. in 2019, the most recent year that data is available.
-These fires caused a total of $14.8 billion in losses, according to the Federal Emergency Management Agency (FEMA).
+There were about 1.3 million fires in the U.S. in 2021, the most recent year that data is available.
+These fires caused a total of $15.9 billion in property losses, according to the National Fire Protection Association.